 Botanical Name: Crassula rupestris

-Also known as Rock Crassula, Buttons on a string, and Kebab Bush, this slow-growing succulent offers spreading branches with grey-green to brown-red leaves.
+Also known as Rock Crassula, Buttons on a String, and Kebab Bush, this slow-growing succulent offers spreading branches with gray-green to brown-red leaves.

-See our list trailing succulents here for more such plants
+See our list of trailing succulents here for more such plants

 6. Stephania Erecta